cspwcspw/ESP32_CamToLCD/README.md

 Since there are only 256 possible bytes to send to the LCD, once we know GPIO pin numbers for the data bus we can pre-compute all the bit-setting masks.

-So we pre-compute a 256-entry table.
-Sending a byte onto the bus requires clearing the bus, using the byte as an array index to find the bitmask that will set the appropriate buts.
+So at initialization we compute a 256-entry table.
+Sending a byte onto the bus requires clearing the bus, using the byte as an array index to find the bitmask that will set the appropriate bits.
 We can then use a direct port write to output the byte.
 Once the byte is on the bus we need to strobe high the LCD Write line.
-An easy trick of taking it low at the same time as we take other bus lines low means writing a byte becomes a really efficient macro:
+A trick of taking it low at the same time as we take other bus lines low means writing a byte becomes a really efficient macro:
 ```